International relations

 Work experience

 It's important to get relevant work experience to complement your degree.
-Volunteering can be a useful way of developing experience either in the UK or overseas.
+Volunteering can be a useful way to get experience, in the UK or overseas.

 Intergovernmental organisations (IGOs) such as the United Nations offer volunteering opportunities, internships and traineeships.
 The UN also offers a Young Professionals Programme for graduates wanting to start a career as an international civil servant.